SC-390 is a Brazilian ludicrously zigzagged road

-SC-390 is the name of the sharply winding and precipitous ascent in a a steep and narrow zig-zag road in Serra do Rio do Rastro, a mountain range located in Lauro Müller, in the southeast of the state of Santa Catarina, Southern Brazil.
+SC-390 is a sharply winding and precipitous ascent in a steep and narrow zig-zag road located in the southeast of the state of Santa Catarina, in Brazil.
 It’s one of the famous hairpinned roads in the world.
-This ludicrously zigzagged route tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.

-The road climbs up at an elevation of 1,460 metres (4,790 feet) above the sea level.
+The road was built in 1903.
+It’s totally paved.
+Set high in Serra do Rio do Rastro, a mountain range located in Lauro Müller, the road tops out at an elevation of 1.465m (4,806ft) above the sea level.
 In the highest areas of this place, the Atlantic Ocean, located about 100 km (62 mi) away, can be spotted on clear days.
 This is just one of the characteristics that makes this place special and unique, since there are lakes, falls, cascades, native wildlife and stunning nature, which cause this region to be one of the most beautiful places in Brazil.

-The climate in this region is temperate due to its altitude of about 1,500m and its proximity to the sea, resulting in an annual average temperature of 12° C. Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.The road has remarkable landscapes and deep crags.
-It's a ludicrously zigzagged route that tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.
+Tucked away on the southern part of the country, this ludicrously zigzagged route tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.
 Summer (December 'till March) is the prefered time of the year to visit, because in the winter there's too much fog.
 That's not to say there is not fog in the summer, but only when a front cold comes from the south.
 The coldest town in Brazil is Sao Joaquim da Serra, about 20 miles far from the Serra do Rio do Rastro.
 Temperature drops to below zero and snow falls in the winter.
+The climate in this region is temperate due to its altitude of about 1,500m and its proximity to the sea, resulting in an annual average temperature of 12° C.

+The road has remarkable landscapes and deep crags.
 The journey of the Sierra do Rio do Rastro goes from 4,790 feet to sea level in only eight miles, with an average gradient of 9.2%.
 But if you think this is going to be some leisurely afternoon putt-putt, think again: there are 250 corners.
-This road (also called Rodovia Daniel Brüning) is located in the state of Santa Catarina, in southern Brazil.
+This road (also called Rodovia Daniel Brüning) is located in the state of Santa Catarina, in the southern corner of the country.
 Santa Catarina state was colonized by Germans and Italians and its culture is very European.
-You will notice that the houses are built German style, people are very fair skinned.
+You will notice that the houses are built German style and people are very fair skinned.